rogercampos/saviour/notes.md

 notes:

 - Uploader class: Now when initialized you can pass an additional name representing a version.
-New api method named "derived_version(:name) { }" from within a processor definition, that will make the given block act only if the name of the version used to initilaize the uploader matches the given name on the call to derived_version.
+New api method named "version(:name) { }" from within a processor definition, that will make the given block act only if the name of the version used to initilaize the uploader matches the given name on the call to derived_version.

   This way the same uploader can work in different way depending on the "version" given (if any).